gizembg1m/Photography-Web-Site/README.md

 ## 🚀 About The Project
 This project is designed to provide a visually appealing platform for showcasing photography work.
 It features a clean and responsive design to ensure a great user experience across all devices.

-Note: While the current version provides essential functionalities, there are plans for further enhancements and additional features in future updates!
+-Note: While the current version provides essential functionalities, there are plans for further enhancements and additional features in future updates!

-Key Features:
+### Key Features:
-📷 Photo Gallery: View and browse a collection of high-resolution images.
+-📷 Photo Gallery: View and browse a collection of high-resolution images.
-✨ Responsive Design: Optimized for a seamless experience on all screen sizes and devices.
+-✨ Responsive Design: Optimized for a seamless experience on all screen sizes and devices.
-🔍 Search Functionality: Easily search for specific photos within the gallery.
+-🔍 Search Functionality: Easily search for specific photos within the gallery.
-⭐ Favorite Photos Section: Manage and view your favorite photos with ease.
+-⭐ Favorite Photos Section: Manage and view your favorite photos with ease.

+-Note: All photos displayed on this website are original works taken by me.

 ## 🛠 Tech Stack
 This project was built using the following technologies: